 Yes.
 At least, we can get a quote from the hotel.
 Bear in mind though that it is not unusual for hotels to offer a price better to individuals than to tour companies, especially close to departure, so you may be better off booking independently.

 Sadly not.
 We can extend existing hotel bookings but we cannot make new ones, even in hotels we use for other tours.

 If the flights are offered by the same airline we are using for the group flights, we can request a quote on your behalf.
-We cannot however make new bookings (i.e, book connecting flights with BMI if our group flights are with Lufthansa).
+We cannot however make new bookings (i.e, book connecting flights with BA if our group flights are with Lufthansa).
 However, since the Covid-19 pandemic it can take several weeks to get a quote, so you may find it quicker and cheaper to pay our ‘no flights’ price and book your own.
 We are unable to book connecting flights within 10 weeks of departure.

 Yes, to a point.
 Airlines allow us to change the date and departure airport of either your inbound or outbound flight, but not both.
 However, since the Covid-19 pandemic it can take several weeks to get a quote, so you may find it quicker and cheaper to pay our ‘no flights’ price and book your own.
 We are unable to make changes to your flights within 10 weeks of departure.

 It is a requirement of booking that you have adequate holiday insurance.
 Full cover for medical treatment, including for your medical conditions, repatriation, loss of property and cancellation charges must be included.

 It is highly unlikely that you would be.
 On average at least a third of the people on each tour are traveling alone.

 We find that the majority of our clients prefer to have some independent dinners.
 However the lecturer or tour manager will be able to assist in finding a suitable restaurant and most are more than happy to get an (optional) party together to dine on independent evenings.